oakes/java-assignments/curriculum/week1.md

   * You need to add "public" to access it from JREPL
   * A class is more than just a data structure; it can contain code
   * All code must exist inside a class
-* Built-in classes
-  * Essentially the entire language consists of classes
-  * `String` is one of the most common
-  * Work through examples of using strings in the REPL
+* Work through examples of using string methods in the REPL
 * Methods in detail
   * Constructor methods
   * Static methods